 But even this is not all.
-The fact that in a given circle Calvinism has formed an interpretation of life quite its own, from which both in the spiritual and secular domain a special system arose for domestic and social life, justifies its claim to assert itself as an independent formation; but does not yet credit it with the honour of having led humanity, as such, up to a higher stage in its development, and therefore this life-system has not, so far as we have yet considered it, attained that position which alone could give it the right to claim for itself the energy and devotion of our hearts.
-In China it can be asserted with equal right that Confucianism has produced a form of its own for life in a given circle, and with the Mongolian race that form of life rests upon a theory of its own.
+The fact that in a given circle Calvinism has formed an interpretation of life of its own, from which both in the spiritual and secular domain a special system arose for domestic and social life, justifies it to assert itself as an independent formation; but does not yet credit it with the honor of having led humanity as such up to a higher stage in its development, and therefore has not as yet attained that standpoint which alone could give it the right to claim for itself the energy and devotion of our hearts.
+In China it can be asserted with equal right that Confucianism has produced a form of its own for life in a given circle and with the Mongolian race that form of life rests upon a theory of its own.
 But what has China done for humanity in general, and for the steady development of our race?
 Even so far as the waters of its life were clear, they formed nothing but an isolated lake.
 Almost the same remark applies to the high development which was once the boast of India and to the state of things in Mexico and Peru in the days of Montezuma and the Incas.
-In all these regions the people attained a high degree of development, but stopped there, and, remaining isolated, in no way proved a benefit to humanity at large.
-This applies more strongly still to the life of the coloured races on the coast and in the interior of Africa - a far lower form of existence, reminding us not even of a lake but rather of pools and marshes.
-There is but one world-stream, broad and fresh, which from the beginning bore the promise of the future.
-This stream had its rise in Middle-Asia and the Levant, and has steadily continued its course from East to West.
+In all these regions the people attained a high degree of development, but stopped there and, remaining ioslated, in no way proved a benefit to humanity at large.
+This applies more strongly still to the life of the colored races on the coast and in the interior of Africa; a far lower form of existence reminding us not even of a lake but rather of pools and marshes.
+There is but one worldstream, broad and fresh, which from the beginning bore the promise of the future; this stream had its rise in Middle-Asia and the Levant, and has steadily continued its course from East to West.
 From Western Europe it has passed on to your Eastern States and from thence to California.
 The sources of this stream of development are found in Babylon and in the valley of the Nile.
 From thence it flowed on to Greece.
 From Greece it passed on to the Roman Empire.
-From the Romanic nations it continued its way to the Northwestern parts of Europe, and from Holland and England it reached at length your continent.
+From the Romanic nations it continued its way to the North-western parts of Europe, and so from Holland and England it reached at length your continent.
 At present that stream is at a standstill.
-Its Western course through China and Japan is impeded; meanwhile no one can tell what forces for the future may yet lie slumbering in the Slavic races which have thus far failed of progress.
-But while this secret of the future is still veiled in mystery, the course of this world-stream from East to West can be denied by none.
-And therefore I am justified in saying: that Paganism, Islamism and Romanism are the three successive formations which this development had reached, when its further direction passed over into the hands of Calvinism; and that Calvinism in turn is now denied this leading influence by Modernism, the daughter of the French Revolution.
+Its Western course through China and Japan is impeded, meanwhile no one can tell what forces for the future may yet lie slumbering in the Slavic races which have thus far failed of progress.
+But while this secret of the future is still veiled in mystery, the course of this world-stream from East to West can be denied by none; and therefore I am justified in saying: that Paganism, Islamism and Romanism are the three successive formations which this development had reached, when its further direction passed over into the hands of Calvinism; and that Calvinism in turn is now denied this leading influence by Modernism, the daughter of the French Revolution.